Drew Barrymore Shares The Tale Of Her Grandfather's Body Being Stolen From The Morgue

 “Is it true that your grandfather’s body was stolen from the morgue by WC Fields, Errol Flynn and Sadakichi Hartmann so that they could prop him up against a poker table and throw one last party with the guy?”
 Evans inquired.

-According to Barrymore, the rumors are true — and they might have been the inspiration for a number of notable Hollywood productions.
+According to Barrymore, the rumours are true — and they might have been the inspiration for a number of notable Hollywood productions.

 "There have been cinematic interpretations of that,” Barrymore confirmed while eating her hot wings.
 “A Blake Edwards film called S.O.B that’s just brilliant and fun to watch.
 “I’ve heard things [about Weekend at Bernie's], but I can’t know ever if that’s even true.”